Play with data: Creative re-use and digital experiences

 “Our strategy today and with SMK Open is very much about what our data can do beyond the walls of the physical museum.
 How can digitised cultural heritage contribute to meaningful personal experiences, relevant new insights, and ultimately societal development?”
 Merete Sanderhoff

 Merete described the process of what impact their open collections can have after they have been published and spread.
-What became very clear in her presentation was that publishing data with open licenses like they do was just the first step – the next one is to ”bring it to people where they are in meaningful ways”.
+What became very clear in her presentation was that publishing data with open licences is just the first step – the next one is to ”bring it to people where they are in meaningful ways”.
 With projects such as their art pilots or Wikilabs, they bridge the gap between physical and digital and bring together enlightenment and experience.
 They even take their art to places where it can create experiences for people who might never visit the physical museum, for example in drug injection rooms and construction sites.
 Furthermore, they encourage re-use of their data in creative ways, for example in a jewellery contest inspired by their collections or by collaborating with Scan the World.

 Open, digital data as a backbone for the whole institution

-Almost a year after they launched their open access initiative, Jane C. Alexander presented the work at the Cleveland Museum of Art (Jane’s presentation).
+Almost a year after they launched their open access initiative, Jane C. Alexander presented the work at the Cleveland Museum of Art (presentation).
 Their museum is striving to bring their mission of creating transformative experiences through art, ‘for the benefit of all the people forever’ into the digital age.
 The backbone for this are open, digitised collections – and they will have reached this goal by 100 percent in autumn 2020.
 However, another key aspect is re-engineering a unified back-end system to have “one source of truth” in order to deliver powerful digital projects.
 A first step was opening their Gallery One in 2012, an interactive educational space, including the ArtLens Wall.
 This is a 12 metres long, interactive wall that displays all the objects in the museum’s collections while pulling from the central system and refreshing regularly.
 In 2017, they launched the second iteration of this space: the ARTLENS Gallery.
 This was not only a re-launch; it was iterative design having become part of the digital strategy: “Effective iterative design requires constant analysis, continued learning and all the while improving without re-inventing.”

 Another new feature was tracking visitor behaviour: New interactives are able to show immediate results to visitors, for example with eye-tracking technology, facial recognition, machine learning, and beacons.
 As they have also been collecting different kinds of data from their interactives, the CMA team has been able to analyse their visitors’ journey with the help of a data scientist.
 This helped them understand how visitors travel through the gallery, in which gallery they stay for how long and how the ArtLens gallery changes the visitor journey.
 This information will support the CMA in creating better visitor experiences in the future.